 Why are the Task Item values not appearing for the Projects I am reporting on?

 The only way to view answers to Task Items in a report or within Fetch is if the Task Item is tagged as a Project Field.
 Fetch will not display values if the Task Item is not set up as a Project Field.
-For more information on Project Fields, please review Using Project Fields.
+For more information, refer to the article Project Fields.